KevinHan1209/FederatedRL/README.md

-# Federated and Ensembled Reinforcement Learning
+# Federated and Ensembled Reinforcement Learning on Micro UAVs
 Completed as part of my summer REU at Columbia University under the supervision of Dr. Brian Plancher.
 Serves as a universal platform for ensembled federated deep reinforcement learning with many options for customization.
 ## Note: